 If we talk about Delhi then all commercial shop/establishments are compulsorily required to register itself under the Delhi Shop & Establishment Act 1954 by sending an application to Delhi government’s Labour department within 30 days of commencement of work.
 For registration just go to the Registration Page.

-This will also help all newly-started sole proprietorship firms as a proof of registration of their business while opening a Bank Account of a firm.
+This will also help all newly-started sole proprietorship firms as proof of registration of their business while opening a Bank Account of a firm.

 At last, The Registration Certificate has to be obtained within 90 days from the date on which the establishment commences its work.

-The process of online registration of an establishment is more or less the same in every state i.e. you have to fill and submit a form which is available online on the labour department website of respective state.
+The process of online registration of an establishment is more or less the same in every state i.e. you have to fill and submit a form which is available online on the labour department website of the respective state.